pibooth/pibooth/README.rst

    automatically on the first boot to configure your system (e.g., expand partition, change hostname, password, enable SSH, configure to boot into GUI, etc.)

+   Don't forget to enable the camera:
+   On raspi-config, choose in the menu to enable the pi camera.
+A reboot is needed after this.

 3. Reboot and open a terminal.
 Install the latest firmware version

    ::